 The lower portions of the bars represent percentages of the total transformation attributed to the medium alone whereas the upper portions show the additional reduction in preg-robbing capacity of anthracite, when the medium was cultured with P. chrysosporium.
-It is clear from the figure that, though the medium alone results in some blinding of adsorption sites (Ofori-Sarpong et al., 2010a; 2011b), the presence of the fungus imparts about 400% deactivation on the carbonaceous matter.
+It is clear from the figure that, though the medium alone results in some blinding of adsorption sites (Ofori-Sarpong et al., 2010; 2013a), the presence of the fungus imparts about 400% more deactivation on the carbonaceous matter.

-Characterization of anthracite using XRD as shown in Fig. 6, indicates a great reduction in the graphite peak at 27 deg on the two-theta axis as a result of fungal-treatment.
+Characterization of anthracite using XRD as shown in Fig. 6, indicates a great reduction in the graphite peak at 27 deg on the 2-theta axis as a result of fungal-treatment.
 This peak is characteristic of very structured graphite.
-Thus a reduction in this peak indicates a decrease in the J-factor, which implies an degree of increase in the disorderliness/ amorphousity (Gock, 1979) of the treated carbon relative to the as-received.
-Since gold adsorption is reported to occur mostly on the graphitic planes, destruction of the graphitic structure followed by introduction of oxygen groups will disrupt the continuous planes required for gold cyanide adsorption, and this in part, explains the reduction in gold adsorption.
+Thus a reduction in this peak indicates a decrease in the J-factor, which implies increase in the degree disorderliness/amorphousity (Gordon and Asiam, 2012) of the treated carbon relative to the asreceived.
+Since gold adsorption is reported to occur mostly on the graphitic planes (Ibrado and Fuerstenau, 1992), destruction of the graphitic structure followed by introduction of oxygen groups will disrupt the continuous planes required for gold cyanide adsorption, and this in part, explains the reduction in gold adsorption (Ofor-Sarpong et al., 2013a; Liu et al., 2014).
+In work done by Konadu et al. (2016) on biotransformation of powdered activated carbon (PAC) using enzymes of P. chrysosporium, the authors recorded a decrease of 57% in post-treatment gold adsorption.
+Futher characterization of the solid residues of PAC by 13C NMR revealed a decomposition of polyaromatic into aliphatic carbons, whereas the specific surface area also reduced by roughly 50%.